minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.on_eliminate(mod, function(arena, p_name))`: called when a player is eliminated (see `arena_lib.remove_player_from_arena(...)`)
 * `arena_lib.on_kick(mod, function(arena, p_name))`: called when a player is kicked from an arena (same as above)
 * `arena_lib.on_quit(mod, function(arena, p_name))`: called when a player quits from an arena (same as above)
+* `arena_lib.on_prequit(mod, function(arena, p_name))`: called when a player tries to quit.
+If it returns false, quit is cancelled.
+Useful ie. to ask confirmation first, or simply impede a player to quit

 > Beware: there is a default behaviour already for most of these situations: for instance when a player dies, its deaths increase by 1.
 These callbacks exist just in case you want to add some extra behaviour to arena_lib's.